Blockchain Capital

 Blockchain Capital (formerly Crypto Currency Partners) is a venture capital company founded in 2013 by brothers Paul Bart Stephens and William Bradford Stephens.

 History

-In 2013, Blockchain Capital became one of the first venture capital funds dedicated to bitcoin and crypto projects.
-The company invested in Opensea, Kraken, Ethereum, and Coinbase.
-In October 2024, Blockchain Capital led a $15 million Series A investment round in Bluesky Social, PBC, a social media company, which operates a same-named decentralized microblogging social platform.
+Founded in 2013, Blockchain Capital is a venture capital firm focused on bitcoin and cryptocurrency-related projects.
+The company invested in OpenSea, Kraken, Ethereum, and Coinbase.
+In October 2024, Blockchain Capital led a US$15 million Series A funding round for Bluesky Social PBC, a company operating a decentralized microblogging platform.